Writers, How To Keep A Healthy Body And Brain

 Also, be aware that your body size is not the best indicator of health.
 Many people appear to be a healthy weight but are unhealthy on the inside.

 Give yourself rewards for completing your exercise… nope, not a big bar of chocolate!
-But small rewards can help keep you motivated especially during the times when you’re really not in the mood to continue.
+But small rewards can help keep you motivated, especially during the times when you’re really not in the mood to continue.

 Set a commitment level, maybe 21 days.
 This will help to create a habit which will lead to you being more likely to continue.

-12 – Measure Fitness
+12) Measure Your Fitness

 It’s a good idea to measure your fitness, however, avoid tracking your weight at the beginning.
-The reason being is anyone who exercises to lose weight will usually gain weight first.
+The reason is anyone who exercises to lose weight will usually gain weight first.

 This is because muscle is developed first and is heavier so if you track weight you may get disappointed if you see it either go up or stay the same.